hasura/android-sdk/README.md

 ISSUES
 ------

-In case of issues, please raise an issue [here](https://github.com/hasura/support)
+In case of bugs, please raise an issue [here](https://github.com/hasura/support)